Solid locally analytic representations: Geometric interpretation of locally analytic representations

 where for the second equality we used the equivalence of $j^* j_! \to \mathrm{id}$ of Theorem \ref{TheoremEquivalenceLocAn1}.
 The last point follows directly from the definitions.
 Indeed, if $V \in \Mod_{\n{K}_\sol}(\n{D}^{la}(G, K))$ is in fact a $\n{D}^{h}(G, K)$-module, then $j^* V = (\n{D}^{h'}(G, K) \otimes_{\n{D}^{la}(G,K)} V)_{h'} = (V)_{h'\geq h}$, which is a constant sequence, and we have $j_*(V)_h = \varprojlim_h V= V$ and $j_!(V)_h = (j_* V)^{Rla} = V^{Rla} = V$. \end{proof}

-\begin{example} As the notation suggests, the functors $j^*$, $j_*$ and $j^!$ should come from a $6$-functor formalism of ``non-commutative spaces'' which at the moment is not available.
-When $G= \bb{Z}_p$, nevertheless, the functors $j^*$, $j_*$ and $j_!$ can be interpreted as part of the six functors of the open rigid ball of radius one. \end{example}
+\begin{remark} As the notation suggests, the functors $j^*$, $j_*$ and $j^!$ should come from a $6$-functor formalism of ``non-commutative spaces'' which at the moment is not available.
+When $G= \bb{Z}_p$, nevertheless, the functors $j^*$, $j_*$ and $j_!$ can be interpreted as part of the six functors of the open rigid ball of radius one. \end{remark}

 \begin{definition} We define a duality functor on $\n{C}=\Mod^{qc}_{\n{K}_{\sol}}(\n{D}^{la}(G,K))$ by mapping an object $V=(V_h)_{h}$ to

 \end{definition}

 \begin{lemma} Let $V \in \Mod_{\n{K}_\sol}(\n{D}^{la}(G, K))$, then